DiogoMCampos/Leaflet/ESOF-docs/Verification and Validation.md

 ###Observability
 *   Ability to easily observe the test results

-By running tests in ```spec/index.html```, the page will indicate specifically which tests failed and which ones passed, showing the expected and the obtained results, although it will not indicate test coverage.
+By running tests in ```spec/index.html```, the page will indicate specifically which tests failed and which ones passed, showing the expected and the obtained results, although it won't indicate test coverage.

 To get a detailed overview of the test coverage, Jake will provide the overall details from each folder, including statements, branches, functions and lines, in the file ```coverage/<environment>/index.html```.